RiftValleySoftware/RVS_PersistentPrefs/README.md

 [**The macOS Test Harness**](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/tree/master/RVS_PersistentPrefs_macOS_TestHarness)

 The macOS test harness app uses [KVO]((https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift)) for some of its UI, so there are "codeless" connections between some user entry fields and the persistent prefs.

+Upon startup, there is no window displayed.
+You need to go into the app menu, and select "Preferences...".
+That will bring up the window.

 [**The tvOS Test Harness**](https://github.com/RiftValleySoftware/RVS_PersistentPrefs/tree/master/RVS_PersistentPrefs_tvOS_TestHarness)